apoorvkh/torchrunx/README.md

 pip install torchrunx
 ```

-**Requires:** Linux.
-Shared filesystem & SSH access if using multiple machines.
+**Requires:** Linux (with shared filesystem & SSH access if using multiple machines)

-## Minimal example
+## Demo

 Here's a simple example where we "train" a model on two nodes (with 2 GPUs each).
-You can also use `transformers.Trainer` (or similar) which handles all the multi-GPU (DDP) code for you.

 <details>
   <summary>Training code</summary>

+  You could also use `transformers.Trainer` (or similar) below to automatically handle all the multi-GPU / DDP code.

   ```python
   import os